AdrianDoM/ComplexFunctions/README.md

 Classes that fall under the variable category are:
 * `Variable` - [No surprises](https://youtu.be/u5CVsCnxyXg) here.
-These are the bread and butter of this framework: they can be used for mouse input, as functions of other variables or they can be managed by other wrappers (that we'll meet very soon).
+These are the bread and butter of this framework: they can be used for mouse input, as functions of other variables or they can be managed by other wrappers (which we'll meet very soon).
 They can be drawn on `Plot` objects as position vectors.
 * `Interval` - This is a rather special type of variable.
 It represents an interval in the real line, with a beginning and an end.
 It is mostly used for animations, since you can make variables take it as a parameter to their function.
 It can optionally manage a midpoint `Variable`, which can be very useful for estimating integrals